francescmarti00/dmu-multimedia/md/JS-New-Intro-II-TECH2015.md

 ### 2. Adding commands to a function

 One of the advantages of using functions is that we can run several JavaScripts events simultaneously.
 Study this example.
-Wehn we click on the web page we change two attributes: the text and colour of the text.
+When we click on the web page we change two attributes: the text and colour of the text.

 ```JS
 <!DOCTYPE html>